Extensions of k-regulous functions from two-dimensional varieties: Discussion

 \section{Discussion}

-The main result of the paper applies only in two dimensions, so it leaves the following question still unanswered: \begin{que} Can a $k$-regulous function defined on a variety of dimension greater than 2 be extended to an ambient variety? \end{que} By the r$k$-flat Extension Theorem answering the following question affirmatively would also bring an answer to the previous one: \begin{que} Can a $k$-regulous function defined on a variety of dimension greater than 2 be written as a sum of r$k$-flat functions? \end{que}
+The main result of the paper applies only in the two-dimensional case, so it leaves the following question still unanswered: \begin{que} Can every $k$-regulous function defined on a variety of dimension greater than 2 be extended to an ambient variety? \end{que} By the $\RR^k$-flat extension theorem answering the following question affirmatively would also bring an answer to the previous one: \begin{que} Can every $k$-regulous function defined on a variety of dimension greater than 2 be written as a finite sum of $\RR^k$-flat functions? \end{que}

-All the proofs in the paper that require the assumption on the dimension being equal to two are contained in Section \ref{r$k$-flat decomposition in dimension 2}.
+All the proofs in the paper that require the assumption on the dimension being equal to two are contained in Section \ref{RR^k-flat decomposition in dimension 2}.
 One obstacle preventing them from working in higher dimensions is that the situation there becomes more involved as it is harder to control the blowups which may admit centres of arbitrary dimension.
-Nonetheless it seems that there might be a deeper problem with reproducing the reasoning as shown by the following example: \begin{ex} Let $f:=\frac{x^4}{x^2+z^2},h:=\frac{x^4}{x^4+y^2}\in\R(x,y,z)$.
-Then: \begin{enumerate} \item $f$ is $1$-regulous, \item $fh$ is \emph{not} $1$-regulous, \item there exists an admissible sequence of two blowups after which $h$ becomes regular and $f$ becomes relatively r1-flat. \end{enumerate} This in particular shows that Proposition \ref{mult_stays_kregulous} does not hold in three dimensions. \begin{proof} The first point is trivial.
+Nonetheless it seems that there might be a deeper problem with reproducing the reasoning as shown by the following example: \begin{ex} Let $f:=\frac{x^4}{x^2+z^2},g:=\frac{x^4}{x^4+y^2}\in\R(x,y,z)$.
+Then: \begin{enumerate} \item $f$ is $1$-regulous, \item $fg$ is \emph{not} $1$-regulous, \item there exists an admissible sequence of two blowups after which $h$ becomes regular and $f$ becomes relatively $\RR^1$-flat. \end{enumerate} This shows that Proposition \ref{mult_stays_kregulous} does not hold in the three-dimensional case. \begin{proof} The first point is trivial.
 The second one follows from computing the partial derivative of the product with respect to $y$:

-After substituting $(x,y,z)=(t,t^2,t)$ we get that the limit of the above expression at $0$ is $1$ yet after substituting $(x,y,z)=(0,t,t)$ it is equal to $0$.
+After substituting $(x,y,z)=(t,t^2,t)$ we get that the limit of the above expression at $0$ is $-\frac{1}{4}$ yet after substituting $(x,y,z)=(0,t,t)$ it is equal to $0$.